Overview of the Alexander Technique

 and movement of others around us.
 Others involve unnecessary tension

-(such as tensing the neck and back when rushing or tightening arms and
+tensing the neck and back when rushing, tightening arms and shoulders while

 Lessons in the Alexander Technique provide the means to restore the good use